Feds bump up value of post-CERB benefits

 "We really were trying to be flexible from the beginning.
 We landed here because this is where the country is now in terms of the support workers need," Employment Minister Carla Qualtrough said.

-But the bill does more than just reshape aid for individuals who aren't able to work, either because they don't have a job, can't work because they are ill or have to stay home to take care of a child or family member due to pandemic-related reasons.
+But the bill does more than just reshape aid for people who aren't able to work, whether it's because they don't have jobs or can't work because they are ill or have to stay home to take care of children or family members for pandemic-related reasons.

-It also includes $1.5 billion to send to provinces for training programs as a first tranche of money linked to the government's throne speech promise to help Canadians improve or acquire skills to help them in a shifting labour market.
+It also includes $1.5 billion to send to provinces for training programs as a first instalment of money linked to the government's throne-speech promise to help Canadians improve or acquire skills to help them in a shifting labour market.

-The legislation gives a breakdown of those measures and spending limits, but "doesn't cover every single thing that we may need to do in the fall," Freeland said.
-The government expects to have to come back to Parliament for spending approval on additional programs as the need arises, she said.
+Still, Freeland said the government expects to have to come back to Parliament for spending approval on additional programs as the need arises.

-The CERB has paid out some $78 billion to nearly 8.8 million people since its introduction at the onset of the pandemic, covering those who are and are not eligible for employment insurance.
-The government pledged to modernize EI in its throne speech Wednesday and effectively provide it to those who don't currently qualify.
+The CERB has paid out some $78 billion to nearly 8.8 million people since the onset of the pandemic, covering those who are and are not eligible for employment insurance.

+Bumping the value of the new benefits will mean that about 750,000 people would receive less than under the CERB, down from the 2.7 million the Canadian Centre for Policy Alternatives estimated under the Liberals' previous proposal.

+"It's certainly a big improvement in the program," said CCPA senior economist David Macdonald, who ran the updated numbers.

+"I don't think this will change the unnecessary messiness of the rollover from from CERB to EI or some of these new programs in the sense that it doesn't help people figure out where they should apply or not apply," he added.
+"However, for most people now, the benefits are the same, if not better."

-The government estimates that about 2.8 million people receiving CERB payments will move on to EI in the coming days, and Qualtrough said she was confident it would be a smooth transition for the decades-old EI system.
+The government estimates about 2.8 million people receiving CERB payments will move to EI, and Qualtrough said she is confident it will be a smooth transition for the decades-old EI system.

-She also said the replacement benefit for workers, dubbed the Canada Recovery Benefit, struck a better balance for businesses by removing disincentives to work by letting workers keep some payments as their earnings rise.

-Qualtrough stressed the need to approve the bill quickly to maintain support to those who will need the aid over the coming months.
+Everyone else will need to wait for parliamentary approval even as the CERB winds down beginning this weekend.

-"We have been working with the other parties all along through this process, so I stress urgency because we're now rolling up our sleeves to get this past the finish line," Qualtrough said.
+"We have been working with the other parties all along through this process, so I stress urgency because we're now rolling up our sleeves to get this past the finish line," Qualtrough said about the Liberals' push for speedy passage of the bill.

-"We're not at the starting line here.
-We are definitely way, way, way closer to the finish line."
+The NDP's Singh said he's happy to see the increase in unemployment benefits, but on Thursday afternoon his party was still negotiating better access to the sickness provisions before the party could support the legislation.

+"For a worker in Canada, if they fall sick, they should not have to make the impossible choice — do I go to work sick, infecting my colleagues, or do I stay at home risking not being able to pay my bills because I'm not being paid," he said.

 Conservative employment critic Peter Kent called it unacceptable for the Liberals to try ramming through the legislation when they could have gotten the ball rolling before prorogation, knowing the CERB was set to end.